heyaender/putroandrianto/README.md

 ### Hej, 👋

 Welcome to my Github profile.
-I am a tech-savvy individual who specializes in <b>Software Engineer<b>.
-I enjoy learning new things and sharing my knowledge with those in need; sharing is very beautiful.
+I am a tech-savvy individual who specializes in <b>Software Engineer</b>.
+I enjoy learning new things and sharing my knowledge with those in need, sharing is very beautiful.
 Thank you for visiting my Github page.
 I hope you have a good time.

 If you found value in something I have created, please feel free to give me a shout out [@putroandrianto](https://twitter.com/putroandrianto/) or give some ♥ on [mail](mailto:andri.c.putro@gmail.com).
 Feel free to reach out in case you want to just get in touch also.